Intel details Keem Bay, a next-gen Movidius Myriad VPU for computer vision at the edge

 During its 2019 AI Summit this morning, Intel detailed its next-gen Movidius Myriad vision processing unit (VPU) code-named Keem Bay, which is optimized for inferencing tasks at the edge.
 The chip boasts a new on-die memory architecture with 64-bit memory bandwidth and about 10 times the performance of the previous generation, according to Intel vice president of IoT Jonathan Ballon.

-“It’ll deliver better-than-GPU performance at a fraction of the power, a fraction of the size, and fraction of the cost of comparable products,” said Ballon “It complements our full portfolio of products, tools, and services.”
+“It’ll deliver better-than-GPU performance at a fraction of the power, a fraction of the size, and fraction of the cost of comparable products,” said Ballon.
+“It complements our full portfolio of products, tools, and services.”

 Keem Bay is a powerhouse, to be sure.
 Intel says that at a fifth of the the power, it’s four times faster than Nvidia’s TX2 (which draws about 30 watts) and 1.25 times faster than Huawei’s HiSilicon Ascend 310 AI accelerator.
 In some scenarios, it’s up to six times more power efficient than rival processors.
 Moreover, it delivers four times the inferences per second per TOPS versus Nvidia’s Xavier, and Ballon says that customers who take “full advantage” of Intel’s OpenVINO toolkit can get roughly 50% additional performance.